WebFiori/docs/routing.md

 </rule>
 ```

-Once the request reaches the file `index.php`, initialization process of the application will start.
-After the initialization is completed without any errors, the final stage is to route the request to its final destination.
+Upon reaching `index.php`, the application initializes.
+Following successful initialization, the final step involves routing the request to its designated destination and sending back the response.

-> <b>Note:</b> [`mod_rewrite`](https://httpd.apache.org/docs/2.4/mod/mod_rewrite.html) must be enabled on Apache to use Re-Write Rules.
-For IIS, [URL ReWrite](https://www.iis.net/downloads/microsoft/url-rewrite) must be installed.
+**Routing Orchestration**

-The routing process is completed by the class [`Router`](https://webfiori.com/docs/webfiori/framework/router/Router).
-The whole magic of routing is completed by sending the requested URL as a parameter to the method [`Router::route()`](https://webfiori.com/docs/webfiori/framework/router/Router#route).
-If a resource was found at which the given URL is pointing to, the request will be sent to it.
-If no route is found, a 404 error is generated.
+The `webfiori\framework\router\Router` class plays a pivotal role in WebFiori's routing mechanism.
+It takes the requested URL as input using the `Router::route()` method.
+If a corresponding resource is found, the request is directed there.
+Otherwise, a 404 error is generated.

+**Note:**

+* Apache needs [`mod_rewrite`](https://httpd.apache.org/docs/2.4/mod/mod_rewrite.html) for rewrite rules.
+* IIS requires installing the [URL Rewrite Module](https://www.iis.net/downloads/microsoft/url-rewrite).

 ## The Class `Router`

-The class [`Router`](https://webfiori.com/docs/webfiori/framework/router/Router) is one of the core framework classes.
-The main aim of this class is to create routes to resources and direct client request to them.

-A resource can be a file such as a text file, an image or web page or a complex report that was generated dynamically by gathering data and representing it in a good-looking way.

-In general, there are 4 types of routes that can be created using this class:
+The `Router` class sits at the heart of WebFiori, responsible for establishing routes and directing incoming client requests to their designated resources.
+These resources can encompass various elements, from static files like text, images, and web pages to dynamic reports generated by processing and displaying data in a user-friendly format.

+The Router empowers developers to create four primary types of routes:

 * Page Route.
 * API Route.
 * Closure Route.
 * Custom Route.

-For each type of route, there is a specific static method that can be used to create it.
-The 4 methods that corresponds to each type are:
+Each route type in WebFiori has a corresponding static method within the `Router` class for efficient creation:

 * [Router::page()](https://webfiori.com/docs/webfiori/framework/router/Router#page)
 * [Router::api()](https://webfiori.com/docs/webfiori/framework/router/Router#api)
 * [Router::closure()](https://webfiori.com/docs/webfiori/framework/router/Router#closure)